 We recommend all pets undergo a complete examination at least once a year, which we will usually do at the time of your pets annual vaccination.
-Some pets with more serious conditions like heart failure will come more regularly.
+Some pets with more serious conditions like heart problems, renal and liver issues will need to come more regularly.
 We will do a complete external examination of your pet.
 If necessary, we will recommend further diagnostic tests at our in house lab.
 The information we obtain during an exam helps us establish your pet's baseline level of health that we will record and compare in future visits.
 Examinations are also a great time for you to discuss any queries you may have concerning your pets health, behavior and training.

 Pets age faster than people.
 Your pet is considered a senior at ages seven and older.
 Older pets require regular preventive care, including wellness exams, blood tests, and diagnostic services (including x-rays and laboratory tests).
 We encourage you to inform us of any changes in your older pet's behavior or lifestyle so that we may take appropriate measures, before these changes affect your pet's quality of life.

 We provide special attention to aging pets focusing on preventative measures and the early detection and treatment of problems.
 Older patients commonly experience the same problems that older humans do – heart problems, diabetes, arthritis, chronic renal insufficiency, dental problems, hearing and vision loss, etc. Many of these conditions we can treat to extend and improve your pet's quality of life.
 We may also recommend certain supplements that may help in improving the quality of life of your aging pet.